danfuzz/blur/docs/rules.md

 * `--build-in-dir=<dir>` &mdash; Runs Blur in the given directory, when the rule is considered out-of-date.
 Passes all stale targets to the command.
+  (Yes, "recursive make considered harmful."
+There is probably a much better solution for the times when this option seems useful.)

 * `(` &hellip; `)` &mdash; Can be used to group together related sets of reqs and targets.
 When used, the staleness of a